-“Material Girl” is a song recorded by American singer Madonna for her 2nd studio album Like a Virgin (1984).
+“Material Girl” is a song recorded by American singer Madonna (Madonna Louise Veronica Ciccone, an American singer, songwriter, actress, author, and also an entrepreneur) for her 2nd studio album Like a Virgin (1984).
 It was released on November 30, 1984, by the Sire label as the second single from Like a Virgin.
 Despite the song being written by Peter Brown and Robert Rans, while Nile Rodgers produced the track, Madonna stated that the meaning of the song coincided with her life at that time, and she liked it because of how provocative it felt.

-The music video was a mimicry of Marilyn Monroe‘s performance of the song “Diamonds Are a Girl’s Best Friend” from the 1953 film Gentlemen Prefer Blondes.
+The music video was an imitation of Marilyn Monroe’s performance of the song “Diamonds Are a Girl’s Best Friend” from the 1953 film Gentlemen Prefer Blondes.
 The mimicked scenes are interspersed with scenes of a Hollywood director trying to win the heart of an actress, played by Madonna herself.
-Discovering that, contrary to her song, the young woman was not impressed by money and expensive gifts, he pretended to be penniless and succeeded in taking her out on a date.
+Discovering that, contrary to her song, the young woman was not impressed by money and expensive gifts, he pretended to be penniless and succeeded in taking her out on a date in an old truck that he borrowed.
 She has performed the song in 5 of her world tours; most of her performances of the song on tour are mimicries of the song’s music video.

 “Material Girl” was written by Peter Brown and Robert Rans, while Nile Rodgers produced the track.
 In 1986, Madonna told Company magazine, that although she did not write or create the song, the lyrical meaning and concept did apply to her situation at that point of time.
 She elaborated, “I’m very career-oriented.
 You are attracted to people who are ambitious that way, too, like in the song ‘Material Girl’.
 You are attracted to men who have material things because that’s what pays the rents and buys you furs.
 That’s the security.
 That lasts longer than emotions.”
 During a 2009 interview with Rolling Stone, Madonna was asked by interviewer Austin Scaggs, regarding her 1st feelings, after listening to the demos of “Like a Virgin” and “Material Girl”.
 Madonna responded by saying, “I liked them both because they were ironic and provocative at the same time but also unlike me.
 I am not a materialistic person, and I certainly wasn’t a virgin, and, by the way, how can you be like a virgin?
 I liked the play on words, I thought they were clever.
 They’re so geeky, they’re cool.”